avanishd-3/file-uploader/README.md

 But the audio player is from [eleven labs ui](https://ui.elevenlabs.io/docs/components/audio-player).

-I don't remember where the file dropzone and typewriter are from.
+The file dropzone is from [Base UI](https://www.diceui.com/docs/components/file-upload).

+The typewriter effect is from the [typewriter-effect](https://www.npmjs.com/package/typewriter-effect) package.

 ### Architecture